 - Learning and growing: Learning from your surroundings and coworkers as well as continuous learning and upskilling.

-With these considerations in mind, let’s see how we the phases of the onboarding program work.
+With these considerations in mind, let’s see how the phases of the remote onboarding program work.

 It is generally accepted that longer the onboarding program, the higher the chances of success.

 A longer onboarding program lets you design and structure a process that allows the new hire to integrate into your company’s workflow and culture.
 A strong onboarding program can improve your new hire retention by 82% and improve the new hire’s productivity by 70%, according to Glassdoor.

 - 37% of organizations do not have a formal onboarding program

 - 12% of employees believe that their organization has a good onboarding program.

 - On average, companies lose 17% of their new hires during the first three months.

 Onboarding, is without a doubt, one of the most neglected tasks in any company.
 Only, it can be easily remedied with a little thought and planning.
 Here is how.

 Create an onboarding checklist